Ming119/dcard_frontend_2024/README.md

 ## Local Environment Setup

-Before you start the project, you have to [create a OAuth App on GitHub](https://github.com/settings/applications/new) and get the `Client ID` and `Client secrets`.
+Before you start the project, you have to [create a OAuth App on GitHub](https://github.com/settings/applications/new) with the following settings:

+- Homepage URL: `http://localhost:3000` (or your deployment URL)
+- Authorization callback URL: `http://localhost:3000/api/auth/callback/github` (or your deployment URL)

+and get the `Client ID` and `Client secrets`.
 Then, create a `.env.local` file in the root directory and fill in the following information:

 ```bash
 # ./.env.local